Skip to content

 List of assets

-Table configuration can be customized by selecting the columns to be displayed.
-The order of the columns can be changed by dragging and dropping the column to the desired position. none
+• The position of a column can be changed by dragging and dropping the column header to the desired position.

 Necessity and impact of updates